networkx/networkx/doc/release/highlights.rst

 - Leiden based community detection algorithms are now supported via `leiden_communities` and `leiden_partitions`.
-This provides an alternative, often improved, version of the Louvain functions.
+This provides an alternative, often improved, community detection algorithm compared to the Louvain functions.

 - The isomorphism checking suite of tools has been upgraded.
 The ISMAGS symmetry aware isomorphism and subgraph isomorphism checking